01. I'm new! What do I need to know?

 06. What happens if we need to break our lease?

 We understand unforeseen circumstances may require you to move off property earlier than expected.
 We will work directly with the Owner to find a solution as quickly and cheaply as possible.
 Here’s the process to ensure everything goes smoothly:

 - Tenants are still obligated to pay all rent payments due in the lease until the next steps are completed, including a signed agreement.

 - A replacement Tenant can be found to either take over the remainder of the lease, or start a new 1 year lease (at the discretion of Management).
 Once you find a Tenant, they must apply here: skylinepmg.com/0/apply

-- For an additional fee (between $2,500-50% of one month’s rent) we can offer our Leasing Service to help expedite the search by listing the unit internet wide, pre-screen the prospects, and complete the showings.
+- For an additional fee (roughly 50% of one month’s rent) we can offer our Leasing Service to help expedite the search by listing the unit internet wide, pre-screen the prospects, and complete the showings.
 (This is the same fee we charge Owners.)